Wright-Shawn/Wright-Shawn/README.md

 ## About Me

-I develop **deterministic, AI-assisted research workflows** designed for transparent, reproducible, and falsifiable science.
+I design and maintain **governed, deterministic AI–human research systems** focused on transparent, reproducible, and falsifiable science.

 My work centers on three connected layers of the **Aurora research ecosystem**:

+- **ARI** — *Aurora Research Initiative*, the institutional governance and metadata framework that defines epistemic legitimacy
 - **AWO** — *Aurora Workflow Orchestration*, the formal methodology for governed AI–human research
-- **CRI-CORE** — the execution and constraint-enforcement runtime that implements AWO’s rules
+- **CRI-CORE** — the deterministic execution and constraint-enforcement runtime that implements AWO’s rules
-- **ARI** — *Aurora Research Initiative*, the institutional governance and metadata framework that defines what “reproducible” means inside this ecosystem

-These frameworks provide the backbone for my open-science case studies, including **Waveframe v4.0** (cosmology) and the **Societal Health Simulator (SHS)** (applied systems-science modeling).
+These frameworks provide the backbone for open-science case studies, including **Waveframe v4.0** (cosmology) and the **Societal Health Simulator (SHS)** (applied systems-science modeling).

 ---